antontab91/stepper-test-task/README.md

 # Stepper Quest

 Browserbased branching quest engine with persistent peruser progress.
-Built with TypeScript and IndexedDB.
+Built with vanilla TypeScript and IndexedDB.(no frameworks, no UI libraries) and bundled via Vite.

 ## Features